luoq4/codinginterview/InterviewSuggestions.md

 - [Choosing a Programming Language for Interviews](http://blog.codingforinterviews.com/best-programming-language-jobs/)

 #### Books
 There are so many books you can read but I think the famous [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X) is pretty enough if you only have time to read one.
 Overall, this book is more like a guidebook instead of a bible.
 As the competition is growing daily, lots stuff in this book have become either too simple or too-well-known-to-ask.
-For starters, I think you should definitely read this book (mostly focus on the coding questions) and build a clear understanding of
+For starters, I think you should definitely read this book (mostly focus on the coding questions) and build a clear understanding on

-  1.what data structure and algorithm are and
+- **what data structure and algorithm are and**
-  2.what kind of coding question you will be asked during a technical interview.
+- **what kind of coding question you will be asked during a technical interview**

 However, don't spend too much time on reading this book as it's too well known and you still need to do real coding challenges instead of just reading.
 My preferred way of dealing with a coding interview question in this book is to look at the question and if you can not solve it or at least you think you can not solve it in an efficient way within 5 mins, go to the solution.
 This may sound frustrating (actually it does make people feel very frustrating), but trust me this is the most efficient way to "crack" coding interview.
 As more solutions you have seen, you will gain more experiences or I will call it "common senses" on handling an algorithm question and eventually you will become independent enough to solve something similar all by yourself.